micmejia/bible-dump/NKJV/Luke/Luke 8.md

 Those by the wayside are the ones who hear; then the devil comes and takes away the word out of their hearts, lest they should believe and be saved.

 ###### 13
-But the ones on the rock _are those_ who, when they hear, receive the word with joy; and these have no root, who believe for a while and in time of [^g]temptation fall away.
+But the ones on the rock _are those_ who, when they hear, receive the word with joy; and these have no root, who believe for a while and in time of temptation fall away.

 ###### 14
 Now the ones _that_ fell among thorns are those who, when they have heard, go out and are choked with cares, riches, and pleasures of life, and bring no fruit to maturity.

 ###### 15
-But the ones _that_ fell on the good ground are those who, having heard the word with a noble and good heart, keep _it_ and bear fruit with patience.[^h] ## The Parable of the Revealed Light
+But the ones _that_ fell on the good ground are those who, having heard the word with a noble and good heart, keep _it_ and bear fruit with patience. ## The Parable of the Revealed Light

 ###### 16
 "No one, when he has lit a lamp, covers it with a vessel or puts _it_ under a bed, but sets _it_ on a lampstand, that those who enter may see the light.